patrickaclay/mpox_stergm/readme.txt

-This repository holds 7 R scripts to fit and run a stergm model to the 2022 mpox outbreak, as well as two files describing the the model methods, and one empty dataframe to use for model fitting.
+This repository holds 9 R scripts to fit and run a stergm model to the 2022 mpox outbreak, as well as two files describing the the model methods, and some datasheets (which will need to be put into appropriate folders, examine read and save functions in R scripts).

 00_mpox_stergm_modules.R: This code contains functions to run the network model.